 5. Site Readability

 There is no point in providing great content if your users can’t read it.
-Some basic rules to give your customers a pleasurable viewing experience with your blog posts and content is to have it properly tag and use the correct font.
+Some basic rules to give your customers a pleasurable viewing experience with your blog posts and content is to have it properly tagged and use the correct font.

 - Tag properly: The main topic should be your first level heading or H1.
 Subtopics should be heading level two or H2 and so forth down to H3, H4 or H5.

-- Font face: Even though there are thousands of fonts available, but you’ve got to be careful choosing among them.
+- Font face: Even though there are thousands of fonts available, you’ve got to be careful in choosing among them.
 You obviously want fonts that are really easy for the user to read, but also that are readily available on all devices.